csc301-fall2014/CSC301H1F-L5101-Home/week3-brainstorming.md

 An online portal for University students, with convenient schedule and time management features.
 Think of Blackboard, where a calendar and a TODO list are the centre of attention.

+### Release Plan

+Alpha testing with volunteer students in the lab (i.e Our first release is a prototype).

+User Stories
+ * 2 As Dan, I want to integrate my iCal/GoogleCalendar, so that I can see my personal meetings on top of school related items.
+ * 3 Link to MarkUs
+ * 1 Add/remove/edit events in calendar.
+ * 2 Notifications and reminders
+ * 1 Courses and due dates loaded automatically
+ * 2 TODO List updates automatically to reflect changes in the calendar.

+Only items with priority 1 will make it to our first release.

+## Architecture

+ * Web server to serve web pages.
+   * Which server?
+   * It's going to server web pages.
+   * It's also going to serve data (for AJAX calls)
+ * Front end (i.e. HTML + CSS + JavaScript)
+ * Persistent data storage